Words by Lula Criado

 Ella Bulley blends crafts and traditional production techniques with an innovative and dazzling approach to design.
-With her thought-provoking project Saccharum she investigates new procedures to create materials and blurs the boundaries between craftsmanship, design and natural resources by transforming a raw material like sugar into crafted artefacts.
+With her thought-provoking project Saccharum she investigates new procedures to create materials and blurs the boundaries between craftsmanship, design and natural resources by transforming raw materials like sugar into crafted artefacts.

 What do you most like and dislike about the period we live in?

-I like how design can challenge perceptions on its role within society as it merges with other industries especially the medical and science fields.
+I like how design can challenge perceptions of its role within society as it merges with other industries, especially the medical and science fields.

 The world belongs to everyone; we should be able to explore as we wish, as long as the intentions are good and to observe the unseen beauties of the world.

 What is your chief enemy of creativity?